SankarSrinivasan1/SJDF/README.md

 ### ©

 > SJDF™ (Simple Just Data Format) is an original data format designed to simplify structured data beyond JSON.
-Developed by Sankar Srinivasan, petra.srini@gmail.com
+Developed by Sankar Srinivasan, petra.srini@gmail.com, https://beacons.ai/sankarsrinivasan

 ---

+## Why I Built SJDF

+I didn’t wake up one day thinking,
+“Let’s invent a new data format.”

+This came from getting feedback from the developers, those are in Algorithmic Trading.

+Debugging APIs where one missing comma broke everything.
+Looking at nested JSON that felt harder to read than code.
+Spending more time fixing syntax than solving real problems.

+JSON is powerful.

+But it’s not simple.

+It won because it was better than XML — not because it was perfect.

+At some point, I started asking:

+What would a data format look like if we designed it for humans first?

+Not machines.
+Not legacy systems.
+Not backward compatibility.

+Just clarity.

+That’s how SJDF started.

+A small idea:
+- Remove noise
+- Reduce mistakes
+- Make structure obvious

+SJDF is not trying to replace JSON overnight.

+It’s trying to challenge a habit.

+If it makes even one developer pause and think,
+“Why is this so complicated?”

+Then it’s already working.

+---> Sankar Srinivasan